kathryndepalma/kathryndepalma/Portfolio/README.md

 <a name="Fun"></a>
 <hr>

-## Taking advantage of all that Colorado had to offer:
+## Taking advantage of all that Colorado has to offer:
 <table>
   <tr>
     <td>